John Masters, Executive Director

 Jeremy Isenhart, GRTV Station Manager

-I moved to the Roaring Fork Valley a little over two years to complete a degree in Sustainability Studies.
+I moved to the Roaring Fork Valley in 2013 to complete a degree in Sustainability Studies.

-During my time here I have worked with the Middle Colorado Watershed Council, the City of Aspen Environmental Health Department, and the Canary Initiative.
+During my time here I have worked with the Middle Colorado Watershed Council, the City of Aspen Environmental Health Department, the Canary Initiative, and Steve's Guitars in Carbondale.

 I find myself at GrassRoots after having worked with staff on projects pertaining to Aspen's compost program, SCRAPS.